RenevanWesten/SR-Caribbean/README.md

 # SR-Caribbean

-Ocean Model Resolution Dependence of Caribbean Sea-Level Projections
+Ocean Model Resolution Dependence of Caribbean Sea-Level Projections, Scientific Reports (2020)

 René M. van Westen, Henk A. Dijkstra and the SCENES Team

-Scientific Reports (2020)

 These directories contain some Python (2.7.9) scripts for plotting/analysing the processed model output.